sbslee/streamlit-openai/README.md

 Welcome to the `streamlit-openai` package!

 This package provides a Streamlit component for building interactive chat interfaces powered by OpenAI's API.
-It supports both the Chat Completions and Assistants APIs, with built-in integration for OpenAI tools such as Function Calling, File Search, Code Interpreter, Vision, and more.
+It supports the Responses, Chat Completions, and Assistants APIs, with built-in integration for OpenAI tools such as function calling, file search, code interpreter, vision, and more.

 Below is a quick overview of the package's key features:

 - Easily create chat interfaces in Streamlit
-- Support for OpenAI’s Chat Completions and Assistants APIs
+- Support for OpenAI’s Responses, Chat Completions, and Assistants APIs
 - Real-time streaming responses
-- Integration with OpenAI tools: Function Calling, File Search, and Code Interpreter
+- Integration with OpenAI tools: function calling, file search, code interpreter, vision, and more
 - Vision capabilities for processing image inputs
 - File input support for richer interactions
 - Fully customizable chat interface, including model selection, temperature, and more